unframed/JSONModel.php/README.md

 "*People Love ORMs*".

-The `JSONModel` class provides a base PHP class that:

-- maps typed JSON messages in and out of a SQL table or view
-- updates and deletes the mapped relations in a SQL table
-- creates or alters a table, creates or replaces a view
-- leverages [SQLAbstract](https://github.com/unframed/SQLAbstract.php) to guard against SQL injection
+The `JSONModel` class is a base for SQL table and view controllers, ladden with methods to safely query relations as objects (of type `JSONMessage`) with typed properties (eventually including non-scalar).
+There is enough implemented in that base class to get its applications covered from iterative schema updates through CRUD, paginated search and filter.

+Without SQL injections.

+### Where Less Is More

+Following the example of `SQLAbstract.php`, applications of `JSONModel.php` must assumes that when anything more complex than an SQL `WHERE` expression is required to select relations then one or more SQL views should be created.

+Use views and avoid the time-sink of maintaining complicated ORM method chain invocations entangled with hidden SQL queries in procedural PHP code, as I avoided the time-sink of writing yet another sluggish ORM by making that assumption.

-Beware that having one PHP class for each table or view used by the application can be both a blessing and a curse.
+Beware that having one PHP class for each table or view can be both a blessing and a curse.

 A blessing for the accessibility of the data model sources and for the opportunity of code reuse between classes.

 A curse of fossil classes, side effects and bloated dependencies.

-So, `JSONModel` was never intended to be more than a clever JSON data mapper bundled with a practical SQL table and view controller that will get its application covered from iterative schema updates through CRUD, paginated search and filter without SQL injections.

-I repeat, without SQL injections.

 Requirements
 ---